 After understanding what voice search entails, it is important that you include these phrases and questions on your website.
 A good way to go about it is to create FAQ sections, blogs posts that handle the questions and topics, while organically including the various phrases and questions.

 If content is King, video is Queen, and when it comes to marketing it is still the number one medium.
-However, video keeps evolving and live videos have stepped into the spotlight.
+However, video keeps evolving, and live videos have stepped into the spotlight.
 Marketing is now more in the hands of the consumer, they are in more control of what they want or don’t want to see.
 Consumers want to feel close to brands.
 They want to be a part of a community and they want transparency.
 So, showing them tours of the office or doing live Q&As; live product demos, etc. invites them into your world.

 Before diving in you need to have a content strategy that makes sense and aligns with your business goals.
 Develop a strong content strategy.
 Take some time to think about it.
-Brainstorm on different ideas and have fun with it.
+Brainstorm different ideas and have fun with them.
 Think about what the consumer will appreciate as informative, useful, and fun.

 We have all heard of Influencer marketing and it is far from new, however, using local influencers is a newer concept and on the rise.
 Most businesses target local markets unless they are a global brand or giant e-commerce business.